liferay/liferay-docs/develop/tutorials/articles/00-intro/intro.markdown

 environments that use open source technologies 1) An Ant-based command-line environment that integrates with a wide variety of tools.
 2) An easy-to-use IDE that minimizes your learning curve while giving you powerful development features.
-3) An widely adopted project management system called Maven.
+3) A widely adopted project management system called Maven.
 The Liferay Developer Network provides learning paths and tutorials that teach you how to use these three environments.

-If I don't like Eclipse and prefer to use NetBeans, IntelliJ IDEA or other another IDE, there are many IDEs available, and each one has its strengths.
+If you don't like Eclipse and prefer to use NetBeans, IntelliJ IDEA, or another IDE, there are many IDEs available, and each one has its strengths.
 You can develop portal apps in whatever environment you like.

 #### Developing Liferay Applications